- Ocean Name: Atlantic Ocean

 - The largest island in the Atlantic Ocean is Greenland, which is also the largest island in the world.

 - The Cancun Reef in the Atlantic Ocean along the coast of Mexico is the second largest barrier reef in the world.

-- The Atlantic Ocean is the breeding ground for tropical storms and strong hurricanes that affect North America.
+- The Atlantic Ocean is the breeding ground for tropical storms and strong hurricanes that affect North America during May to December.